Local derivative estimates for the heat equation coupled to the Ricci flow: Perelman's W-entropy on noncompact manifolds

-where $H^*=\Delta-R+\partial_t$.
+where $H^*=\frac{\partial}{\partial t}+\Delta-R$.

 Below we will analyse each term in $P(u)$.
-As in [Z12b] let $G(x,t;y,T)$ denote the fundamental solution of the conjugate heat equation coupled to the Ricci flow.
-Using Corollary 5.6 in [CTY] (see also Corollary 26.26 in [C+10]) we have
+As in \cite{Z12b} let $G(x,t;y,T)$ denote the fundamental solution of the conjugate heat equation coupled to the Ricci flow.
+Using Corollary 5.6 in \cite{CTY} (see also Corollary 26.26 in \cite{C+10}) we have